Parameter lists

 • id: bar, input: /path/to/bar.txt

 Note that this also works when the param list is located on a remote location, such as an S3 bucket.
-In that case, the files in the param list are relativized to the location of the param list on the remote location.
+In that case, the files in the param list are relative to the location of the param list on the remote location.